crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Made the documented :ref:`indices.breaker.total.limit
+  <indices.breaker.total.limit>` setting public, so that it can be adjusted
+  using :ref:`SET GLOBAL <ref-set>`.

 - Improved the migration logic for partitioned tables which have been created in CrateDB 2.x.
 If all current partitions of a partitioned tables have been created in CrateDB 3.x, the table won't have to be re-indexed anymore to